No Result

 Is Aloe Vera Toxic to Pets?

-Dogs in particular who spend a lot of time in closed rooms or indoor cats can quickly get bored and then like to nibble on the plants or play with the leaves.
+Dogs or indoor cats, particularly the ones who spend a lot of time in closed rooms, can quickly get bored and begin to nibble on plants or play with leaves.

-Animals that are outdoors or have a lot of free roaming are usually not interested in the plants in the garden and the surrounding area, as they are offered much more variety.
+Animals that are outdoors or have a lot of free-roaming are usually not interested in garden plants, as they are offered a larger variety of distractions.

 Even birds that fly freely like to peck at a plant every now and then.